 - Quality of the application itself

 Even with this shift to a competency-based model, there are still specific courses that most candidates for medical school should consider taking to develop these competencies and prepare for the MCAT.
-And, some schools still require that you take certain courses prior to applying.
-Research the requirements for schools in your region as well as 1-2 "dream" or "reach" programs to make sure you are on track.
+Many schools still require certain courses prior to applying.
+Successful completion of the following will set an applicant up to be eligible to apply to nearly all schools.
+Research schools in your home state as well as 1-2 "dream" or "reach" programs to clarify any specific additional requirements unique to those schools.

 Chemistry & Biochemistry

 One year of general chemistry with lab, one year of organic chemistry with lab, and one semester of biochemistry are recommended to fulfill requirements or strong recommendations at nearly all medical schools, regardless of whether AP chemistry credit was granted.